uber/kraken/README.md

 Kraken is highly scalable P2P blob distribution system for docker images and content addressable blobs.

 Some highlights of Kraken:
 - Highly scalable.
-It's capable of distributing docker images at speed of 1TB/sec, and image size doesn't impact download speed.
-It supports 8k host clusters without problem.
+It's capable of distributing docker images at throughput of 1TB/sec, and image size doesn't impact download speed.
+It can support clusters of 8k hosts and above.
 - Highly available.
 Kraken cluster would remain operational even if mutiple origin hosts were lost at the same time.
 - Secure.
 Supports bi-directional TLS between all components for image tags, and bi-directional TLS between image builder and Kraken for all data (if your image builder supports client-side TLS, like [Makisu](https://github.com/uber/makisu)).
 - Pluggable.
 It supports using S3/HDFS as storage backend, and it's easy to add more storage drivers.
 It can be setup as write-back cache, so it can survive S3 outages wihtout impacting functionality.